hbowie/practopian-v3/commonplace-book/The World Empire enforces World Peace.md

 Author: Yuval Noah Harari

 Date: 2015

+Tags: governance, systemic

 Work Title: Sapiens: A Brief History of Humankind

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062316095

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper Collins

+Publisher City:

 Date Added: 2017-01-13 11:51:50 -0800

 Body:

 Most countries no longer engage in full-scale war for the simple reason that they are no longer independent.
 Though citizens in Israel, Italy, Mexico or Thailand may harbour illusions of independence, the fact is that their governments cannot conduct independent economic or foreign policies, and they are certainly incapable of initiating and conducting full-scale war on their own.
 As explained in Chapter 11, we are witnessing the formation of a global empire.
 Like previous empires, this one, too, enforces peace within its borders.
 And since its borders cover the entire globe, the World Empire effectively enforces world peace.